 - Leash and collar.
 May eventually need to be replaced, especially if you have a puppy that chews through them!

 - Doggy bed.
 High-quality beds can last a long time.
 Memory foam dog beds are pretty popular for their durability and comfort.

 - Vaccinations.
 Puppies will require several sets of shots to protect them until their immune system is fully developed.
 Once they are adults, a vaccination schedule can be discussed with your vet.
 It used to be that adult pets routinely received annual vaccines; these days, many pets are now on a 3-year schedule or no longer receiving vaccines at all once they are adults.
 Traditional and holistic veterinarians may be at odds for how often pets need to be vaccinated.

 - Spay/neuter surgery.
 There are simply not enough homes for all of our homeless pets.
 Keep the pet population down by spaying or neutering your pet.
 This is often included in the adoption fee when you adopt a pet from a shelter.

 - Permanent identification.
 Have your pet tattooed or microchipped just in case he or she gets lost.
-Tattooing can be done at the same time as the spay/neuter surgery, and microchipping is a quick and painless process done by injection.
+Tattooing can be done at the same time as the spay/neuter surgery, and microchipping is a quick process done by injection.
 There are pros and cons to the different types of pet identification.